 If you’re looking to put your Pinterest on autopilot (+ wedding planners + wedding pros definitely should be ALL.
 OVER.
 PINTEREST) then Tailwind is your go to tool.

 Social Media for Wedding Content

 Tailwind: Tailwind is a scheduler for your Pinterest pins.
-I use it + love it.
+In fact, it is the ONLY scheduler for Pinterest.
+Pinterest + Tailwind are good buddies.
+I use Tailwind + I LOVE it.
 If you use my link, you get your first month of Tailwind for FREE.
 As a wedding pro, if you’re not using Pinterest, start using it now.
-Brides + grooms are all over Pinterest AND Pinterest is the second largest search engine (second only to Google).
+Brides + grooms are all over Pinterest + Pinterest is the second largest search engine (second only to Google).